hexxone/TeleJelly/README.md

 ## Known issues

 The "Sign In with Telegram" button will sometimes get hidden by Browser Plugins like "I dont like Cookies" or "UBlock Origin".
-Just disable these for your Jellyfin domain.
+Try disabling these for your Jellyfin domain.

 If a User's profile picture fails to download even though the url is given (err 404), he has probably set it to private.
 In this case, we will set the default TeleJelly plugin icon.